lividhen/lividhen.github.io/_tabs/start.md

 	- JPN: `0004003000008202`
 	- KOR: `000400300000A902`
 	- USA: `0004003000008F02`
-4. After making edits, select option `6` in HMRT.
+4. After making edits, select option `6` in HMRT to compress everything again.
 5. Place your edited file on the SD card in the folder you just created, in the same directory structure it was in the extracted home menu using ftp, smb or an sd card reader.
 	- (eg. `sd:/luma/titles/0004003000008F02/romfs/sleep_LZ.bin`)